Ne0n09/cloudflared-remotefalcon/docs/architecture/files.md

     `OTEL_URI`

     :   This is used for OpenTelemry.

     `OTEL_OPTS`

     :   This is used for OpenTelemry.

     `SWAP_CP`

-    :   Set to true or false.
-When true, it allows for swapping the Viewer Page Subdomain that is set with VIEWER_PAGE_SUBDOMAIN with the Control Panel so that the Viewer Page is accessible at `https://your_domain.com` and the Control Panel is accessible at `https:\\controlpanel.your_domain.com`.
+    :   The configure-rf script guides on setting this.
+When set to 'true' and `VIEWER_PAGE_SUBDOMAIN` is set to a valid subdomain then the Viewer Page Subdomain will be accessible at https://yourdomain.com and the Control Panel will be accessible at https://controlpanel.yourdomain.com.

     `VIEWER_PAGE_SUBDOMAIN`

-    :   Set to a valid show name.
-Must be all lower case with no spaces.
+    :   The configure-rf script guides on setting this.
+This is used with `SWAP_CP` to swap the Control Panel with the subdomain that is defined here.

 ## default.conf